-The childminder involves parents in their children's learning whenever possible and she regularly updates them about their progress.
-She provides feedback to parents using a variety of methods such as phone calls and daily discussions.
-She uses development records to record her observations of children's progress and this helps her to plan activities that interest the children.
-The childminder shares records with parents to help them become involved with their child's learning.
-She is fully aware of the need to complete a child progress check at the age of two-years and share this with parents.
+The childminder involves parents in their child's learning whenever possible and she regularly updates them about their child's progress.
+For example, when a young child said 'apple' for their first time during the inspection the childminder said 'we must tell Daddy'.
+She provides feedback to parents using a variety of methods using text, phone calls and daily discussions.
+She uses tracker books to record her observations of child progress and this helps her to plan activities that interest the children.
+The childminder is fully aware of the need to complete a child progress check at the age of two-years and share this with parents.
 This means that she is able to work with parents to identify children's next steps in their learning and provide fun activities to move them on to their next stage.